saltstack/salt/doc/topics/pillar/index.rst

 Taking it one step further, ``__env__`` can also be used in the ``pillar_root`` filesystem path.
 It will be replaced with the actual ``pillarenv`` and searched for Pillar data to provide to the minion.
+Note this substitution ONLY occurs for the ``__env__`` environment.
 For instance, this configuration:

 .. code-block:: yaml